jimmy-liew1/my-notes/content/Azure/network endpoints.md

 * **Optimized Performance:** Direct connection within the Azure network.
 * **Simplified Network Architecture:** No need for public IP addresses for service access.

-Commonly used with services like Azure Storage, Azure SQL Database, and Azure Cosmos DB.
+Commonly used with services like [[azure storage|Azure Storage]], Azure SQL Database, and Azure Cosmos DB.